watson-developer-cloud/watson-vision-coreml-code-pattern/_multiple/7_create-a-new-model.md

 Training time can vary depending on the amount of training data.
 A good rule of thumb is a few seconds per image.
 Since we have around 200 images, we can expect the model to take about 5–10 minutes to train.

 Repeat the above steps for the second model of Arduino faults.
+Specifically, create a class for "Capacitor Failed", then "Normal", and finally create a "Negative" class.

 ![](assets/train_model_fault.png)